-The service should define the appropriate groups of patients for a routine pre-assessment service.
+The service should define the appropriate groups of patients for a routine preassessment service.
 It may include all patients or target-specific procedures such as colonoscopy and ERCP.

-Policy and/or SOP for pre-assessment of patients.
+Policy and/or SOP for pre-assessment of inpatients and preparation for the procedure.